 This may be for creative work, research, collaboration, discussions with fellow artists, rest, recreation, and/or convalescence.

 The Trust will pay a portion of the board and lodging costs directly to the place of residence.
 The balance of the bill is the responsibility of the Artist.
-Please note that the Trust will not always pay an entire bill and Artists will often be expected to contribute towards the costs.
+Please note that the Trust will not always pay an entire bill and Artists will often be expected to contribute a small amount towards the costs.

-For 2019 the grant is set at a maximum of £80.00 per Artist per day.
-No VAT will be added to that sum, and if the place of residence charges VAT, the grant remains at a maximum of £80.00 per day towards the total bill.
+The grant is currently set at a maximum of £85.00 per Artist per day.
+No VAT will be added to that sum, and if the place of residence charges VAT, the grant remains at a maximum of £85.00 per day towards the total bill.

 Because of the special relationship the Trust has with Hawkwood College, beneficiaries of the Trust are also eligible for a discounted daily rate there.
 When making a booking at Hawkwood, successful beneficiaries should mention that they are receiving a Trust grant.

-Grants are available for up to 12 months after the date of informing the Artist, and then for 6 months from that date.
+Grants are available for use from a month after the date of informing the Artist, and then for 6 months from that date.
 Any grant money allocated to an Artist but not used will not be carried forward.
 On occasion, the Trust may offer a grant covering a shorter period than that applied for.
 Again, if this is not taken up by the applicant, the offer will not be held over for a different application.

 The trustees will decide on the allocation of grants based on the annual income of the charity from the fund investments, balancing donations through the year.